 Be aware of any power differential in your relationship with the feedback giver, especially if you have more positional power.
 It’s important to keep emotions down, or you risk having a chilling effect on getting future feedback.
-If you feel yourself getting angry, defensive, snarky, or deflecting blame back on the other person, this can be magnified by your power.
-Or heightened emotions may d really be signaling your insecurity around the feedback topic.
+If you feel yourself getting angry, defensive, snarky, or deflecting blame onto others, these reactions can be magnified by your power and send amplified shockwaves back to the feedback givers or throughout your team.
+Or your heightened emotions may really be signaling your insecurity around the feedback topic.

 3. Gauge your intention vs. impact.